psalmyvan/Calendar-App/README.md

 *Bonus Features:*

--The user must be able to filter the list by status, search by keyword, and sort by date
+- ✅ The user must be able to filter the list by status, search by keyword, and sort by date
--When deleting an appointment, There must be a confirmation message
+- ✅ When deleting an appointment, There must be a confirmation message

 ### *Requirements:*
 - ✅ ReactJS(hooks and context)